derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 var theBrick = document.getElementById('the-brick'),
     angle = 0;

-function updateBrickPosition() {
+function updateBrickRotation() {
   angle = angle + 1;
   theBrick.style.transform = 'rotate(' + angle + 'deg)';
 }

-setInterval(updateBrickPosition, 1);
+setInterval(updateBrickRotation, 10);
 ```

 Take a moment to envision what the combination of each snippet results in.
+Spoiler alert, it's a spinning brick.
+It may not be the most interesting creation, but it illustrates how we can use the arithmetic and assignment operators together to make changes over time.

 ### Comparison Operators

 ### Unary Operators